braxtonhall/library-thing/README.md

 <sub>Please make sure to review the summaries!
 They may not be perfect!</sub>

+### Author Pages (Google Chrome only!)

+Edit an author's tags from the Author page!

+TODO: describe this in more detail in its own document in the docs/ directory, and link to it here.

 ### VBL Banner

 When the extension is used, the LibraryThing banner is replaced with a [Vancouver Black Library](https://www.vancouverblacklibrary.org/), so you can discern whether the extension is active at a glance.

 <img src="img/banner.png" alt="banner">

+### Misc.
+Improvements
+- **Resizes**: When you resize a text area in a book form, the new size saved for the next time you visit!

 ## Installation